Did Locals Get Kicked Out by Airbnb

 As a side bar, it should be noted that the ban applies only to apartments.
 Detached homes are not part of the ban, nor are legally licensed homes outside of Palma.
 The fines for flouting the ban are steep, up to €40,000, and the government has employed a group of inspectors to ensure compliance.
 There is also an online reporting system for the public so they can report suspected rule breakers to the authorities.

 So, to answer the original question, “Did locals get kicked out by Airbnb?”, I guess that depends on where you sit.
-Now that the ban is in place, all we can do is wait and see…and hope that it didn’t come too late.

 #mallorcaairbnb #palmademallorcaairbnb #airbnbspainillegal #spanishrentallaws #airbnbinspain